makerdao/community/faqs/dsr.md

 ## Does the DSR reduce the MKR burn rate?

 To answer this question accurately, one must understand what the value of the DSR is.
 The DSR is a cost to the system, but it is also one of the most important drivers of demand for Dai.
-The value it brings as a monetary policy tool and source of Dai demand largely outweighs its cost.
+The value that it brings as a monetary policy tool and source of Dai demand largely outweighs its cost.

 ## Are Stability Fees structurally higher due to the existence of the DSR?